msveshnikov/allchat/README.md

+# FREECHAT

-To build a Node.js backend and a React MUI frontend for an application that interacts with the Gemini Pro model, we'll need to follow these general steps:
+Node.js backend and a React MUI frontend for an application that interacts with the Gemini Pro model, with history, image painting via Amazon Titan and markdown support.

 **Backend (Node.js)**